gogoalexy/SNN-in-MIR/README.md

 ## How to run the program
 1. Clone or download this repository and download the ODB dataset.
 2. Switch to the top level of this repository, i.e. `cd /path/to/SNN-in-MIR`.
-3. Create a dirctory to put dataset in. `mkdir Datasets` and move all the file below the ODB and evaluator directories under `Datasets`.
-It should look like this: `SNN-in-MIR/Datasets/[ODB/evaluator]/`.
+3. Create a dirctory to put dataset in. `mkdir Datasets` and move all the file below the `ODB` and `evaluator` directories under `Datasets`.
+It should look like this: `SNN-in-MIR/Datasets/[ODB/evaluator]/...`.
 4. Execute `run.sh` to predict all onset points and obtain the evaluation results in the ODB dataset.
 The results will be saved under the top-level directory.
+If you find that you cannot execute the script, you should try `sudo chmod +x run.sh`.

 ___Note: The programs are developed and tested on Arch Linux.
-Users of other OS may need to modify some instructions in the source codes.___
+Non-linux users may need to modify some instructions in the source codes or operate in a virtual machine.___